Doc tools: Log in

 To install external certificates we require the certificate itself, the private key, and possibly the chain.
 We prefer you also send us (a link to) the documentation of your supplier.
 As certificate files, especially private keys, are a delicate matter we suggest you just email us the path in your homedirectory you've put them and we will move them over to the webserver safely.
 For more information concerning this procedure you can always contact us on firstname.lastname@example.org

 We currently do not have an automated system for renewing and deploying certificates such as those supplied by Let's Encrypt.
-You can follow the above procedure every time a certificate needs to be replaced.
 We are however looking into automating this process in the future.
+Since more of our users are starting to use Let's Encrypt, and all of their certificates need to be renewed frequently, we have a specific procedure now.

 Due to the nature of our setup (dumb loadbalancer combined with shibboleth on webworkers), all https traffic will seem to come from our loadbalancer IP address instead of the actual originating IP address.
 Keep this in mind when checking log files.